-The RIT/NTID program is unique in that it gives deaf and hard of hearing students the best of two worlds: on one hand, they have a community of over 1,300 deaf students on campus with dedicated faculty and staff who specialize in education for deaf and hard of hearing students, while on the other hand they are part of a large research university with more than 14,000 undergraduate students from around the world, allowing them to take classes with hearing students and gain skills that will serve them well in careers after college.
+The RIT/NTID program is unique in that it gives students who are Deaf and hard of hearing the best of two worlds: on one hand, they have a community of over 1,300 students who are Deaf on campus with dedicated faculty and staff who specialize in education for students who are deaf and hard of hearing, while on the other hand they are part of a large research university with more than 14,000 undergraduate students from around the world, allowing them to take classes with hearing students and gain skills that will serve them well in careers after college.

-Deaf and hard of hearing students at other colleges and universities don’t always have access to such a robust support network, but times are changing.
-Thanks to the tireless efforts of accessibility advocates and outspoken deaf students themselves, the options for deaf college students are expanding.
-The use of lecture capture systems has been expanding for years, but it was not until relatively recently that campuses began to realize that adding closed captioning to recorded lectures is an effective way to provide access to students who are deaf or hard of hearing.
+Students who are Deaf and hard of hearing at other colleges and universities don’t always have access to such a robust support network, but times are changing.
+Thanks to the tireless efforts of accessibility advocates and outspoken students, the options for college students who are Deaf are expanding.
+The use of lecture capture systems has been expanding for years, but it was not until relatively recently that campuses began to realize that adding closed captioning to recorded lectures is an effective way to provide access to students who are Deaf or hard of hearing.
 As faculty, staff, and students at Portland Community College explain in the video below, when deaf students are provided access to captioned versions of the educational material, they can truly become involved in the classroom, and in the world.

 2012 was a great year for Automatic Sync, working with innovative educators like RIT and their video platform partner Ensemble Video.
 It was also exciting to work with community colleges like Portland Community College, which continues to push the envelope in their efforts to make high-quality education accessible and available to everyone.
 We pledge to continue such efforts in 2013.